Nerdmind/PainlessLE/readme.md

 ## Arguments

 ### Required command-line options:
 * `[-i]`: Contains a string with the directory path where the certificates should be installed.
-This directory should already contain a manually created RSA private key (filename can be overwritten by providing the `[-K]` option) for the Certificate-Signing-Request (CSR).
-It's always a good idea to handle the RSA private keys manually because you may use [HTTP Public-Key-Pinning (HPKP)](https://tools.ietf.org/html/rfc7469) so that you must ensure, that the RSA private key does not change.
+This directory should already contain a manually created private key (filename can be overwritten by providing the `[-K]` option) for the Certificate-Signing-Request (CSR).
+It's always a good idea to handle the private keys manually because you may use [HTTP Public-Key-Pinning (HPKP)](https://tools.ietf.org/html/rfc7469) so that you must ensure, that the private key does not change.

 * `[-h]`: Contains a colon (`:`) separated string with the DNS hostnames to include within the certificate.
 The string must be formatted as follows, without containing colons anywhere except **between** the hostnames: `example.org:blog.example.org:shop.example.org`

 ### Additional command-line options:
-* `[-K]`: Filename for the existing RSA private key relative to `[-i]`
+* `[-K]`: Filename for the existing private key relative to `[-i]`
 * `[-I]`: Target filename for the intermediate certificate relative to `[-i]`
 * `[-C]`: Target filename for the certificate only file relative to `[-i]`
 * `[-F]`: Target filename for the certificate full fiĺe relative to `[-i]`

 ## Example
 Lets assume that you want to get a single X.509 certificate from the Let's Encrypt CA which includes three hostnames of your domain `example.org` (main domain, blog subdomain and shop subdomain).
-You already have an RSA private key with the correct UNIX file permissions stored within the following example directory with the name `confidential.pem`:
+You already have an private key with the correct UNIX file permissions stored within the following example directory with the name `confidential.pem`:

 	/etc/painless-le/example.org/
 	└── [-rw-r----- user     group    ]  confidential.pem